day0market/pyalgotrader/docs/gateway.md

 &nbsp;

-#### Related Fields
+####  related fields

-- username：username
+-  username ：username
-- password：password：
+-  password ：password：
-- Broker No.：brokerid
+-  broker no. ：brokerid
-- Transaction Server Address：td_address
+-  transaction server address ：td_address
-- Quotes server address：md_address
+-  quotes server address ：md_address
-- product name：product_info
+-  product name ：product_info
-- Authorized coding：auth_code
+-  authorized coding ：auth_code

 &nbsp;

-#### Account acquisition
+####  account acquisition

-In the futures company account，Can be opened by contacting customer manager。A user named Pure Digital，Brokers also a number4Pure digital bits。（Each futures broker's numbers are different）Other，A firm offer trading accounts can be opened emulation function，Also you need to contact customer manager。
+ in the futures company account ， can be opened by contacting customer manager .  a user named pure digital ， brokers also a number 4 pure digital bits . （ each futures broker's numbers are different ） other ， a firm offer trading accounts can be opened emulation function ， also you need to contact customer manager .

 &nbsp;

-### Pegasus（FEMAS）
+###  pegasus （FEMAS）

-#### How to Load
+####  how to load

-Start withgatewayOn callFemasGatewayclass；Thenadd_gateway()Function to themain_engineon。
+ start with gateway on call FemasGateway class ； then add_gateway() function to the main_engine on .
 ```
 from vnpy.gateway.femas import FemasGateway
 main_engine.add_gateway(FemasGateway)